charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 ### Incorrect request size

-This issue was almost entirely my fault for not reading below this line in the specification:
+This issue was almost entirely my fault for not reading below this line in the specification\:
 >> __This section is under dispute!
 Please use the discussion page to resolve this!__

-\(In my defense, I'm of the opinion that a mandatory portion of the official specification shouldn't be listed in a section under dispute, nor hidden amongst a wall of text\).
-As a bonus, using an incorrect request size results in peers merely dropping you -- there's no clear indication of where you went wrong.
+_\(In my defense, I'm of the opinion that a mandatory portion of the official specification shouldn't be listed in a section under dispute, nor hidden amongst a wall of text\)._ As a bonus, using an incorrect request size results in peers merely dropping you -- there's no clear indication of where you went wrong.
 I only realized this was an issue after following my requests on [wireshark](http://www.wireshark.org/) and noticed every peer dropping me after my request was sent.
 For now, I've hard-coded my request size to 2^14 \(2\*\*14 in Python\).

 ### Block offset

 Incidentally, this is the issue that followed when I fixed the incorrect request size issue above.
-Taking a closer look at the specification:
+Taking a closer look at the specification\:
 >>  __request\: <len=0013><id=6><index><begin><length>__
 >>The __request__ message is fixed length, and is used to request a block.
 The payload contains the following information:
 >>...